imor/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 When probing the bloom filter, we generate the hashes for a key, and see if the corresponding bit has been set.
 If all of them are set to true, then the key may exist in the bloom filter.
 Otherwise, the key must NOT exist in the bloom filter.

-For `e -> 3 2`, as the bit 2 is not set, it should not be in the original set.
-For `g -> 1 3`, because two bits are all set, it may or may not exist in the set.
-For `h -> 0 0`, both of the bits (actually it's one bit) are not set, and therefore it should not be in the original set.
+For `e -> 3 2`, since bit 2 is not set, it should not be in the original set.
+For `g -> 1 3`, because both bits are set, it may or may not exist in the set.
+For `h -> 0 0`, both bits (actually it's one bit) are not set, and therefore it should not be in the original set.

 ```
 b -> maybe (actual: yes)